ICanBoogie/Module/README.md

 ## Module collection

-Modules are accessed and managed through a module collection.
-The collection indexes modules and the resources they provide.
-It is used to enabled/disable and load modules.
-The collection also takes care of the dependencies between the modules and sorts them accordingly.
+Modules are loaded through a module collection.
+The collection indexes modules and provide access to their descriptors.
+The dependencies between the modules is respected and they are sorted accordingly.

 A module collection is represented by a [ModuleCollection][] instance, constructed from an array of paths and an optional cache.
 The paths array defined where the modules are located, while the cache is used to store and retrieve the collection index.

 The following example demonstrates how a module collection can be created from two separate module locations and the single location of a module, a cache is also provided: